In this article, we are going to show you how to choose and register a domain name for your blog or website.

 Here are some examples of domain names.

-Google.com is the domain name of Google LLC, FaceBook.com is the domain name for Facebook, Inc and so on.
-Similarly, the domain name of this website is vishicastle.com.
+Google.com is the domain name of Google LLC, FaceBook.com is the domain name for Facebook, Inc, and so on.
+Similarly, the domain name of this website is smartwebpreneur.com.

-By entering the domain name in the web browser people can visit the website and consume the content.
+By entering the domain name in the web browser people can visit that particular website or web property and access the content.

 By the way, domain names can also be used to create professional email accounts.
 For example, our business email address is firstname.lastname@example.org [Notice the domain name at the end of the email address].